There are many beautiful places to visit in Colombia.

 After exploring the rock, take a 10 minutes ride to the Guatapé town.
 The houses of the town are painted with bright colors adding a lively vibe.
 Explore the town walking on the cobblestone streets and discover the narrow alleys or the odd cafes for a snack or drink.
 Get your picture clicked at the Plazoleta de Los Zócalos, the main plaza of the town.

-PRACTICAL INFORMATION: Guatapé is at about 2 hours drive from Medellin.
+Guatapé is about 2 hours drive from Medellin.
 The best way to get there is on guided day trips.
 For more information, click here.

 *Contributed by Julien Casanova, Cultures Traveled